The Future is Log-Gaussian: ResNets and Their Infinite-Depth-and-Width Limit at Initialization: Introduction

-We introduce the Balanced ResNet architecture, which maintains the same skip connections from layer to layer, but makes the activation patterns completely independent from layer to layer on initialization.
-This is achieved by randomizing the activation function used at each neuron.
+In order to maintain the same skip connections from layer to layer, but render the activation patterns completely independent from layer to layer on initialization, we introduce the Balanced ResNet architecture, where the sign of each neuron's activation function is randomized.
 We demonstrate that this exponentially decreases the variance of the network output on initialization.
 Moreover, this independence between neurons also makes the model more amenable to theoretical analysis and opens the door to future understanding of network behaviour.
-Although it is beyond the scope of this paper, a small preliminary empirical study (\cref{sec:experiment}) suggests that standard training regimes are not negatively affected by replacing ResNet architectures with Balanced ResNets ones.
+Although it is beyond the scope of this paper, a small preliminary empirical study (\cref{sec:experiment}) suggests that standard training regimes are not negatively affected by replacing standard ResNet architectures with Balanced ones.